Venom Of The Unspoken

 III.
 The Chasm of Concealment

 He who conceals his transgressions will not prosper, but whoever confesses and forsakes them will find mercy (Proverbs 28:13).
-Concealment births a chasm of separation.
-Your iniquities can separate you from your God (Isaiah 59:2).
-The iron dam of secret rebellion holds back My endless flood of life (Malachi 3:10).
+Concealment births a separation.
+Your iniquities can part you from your God (Isaiah 59:2).
 Good things wither untasted.
 Seasons bleed dry.
-Sky turns bronze, earth becomes iron (Deuteronomy 28:23).
+Sky turns bronze.
+Earth becomes iron (Deuteronomy 28:23).
 Untold harvests rot, and hope is lost (Joel 1:10–12).

 IV.
 Shadows of the Fallen